-Melt 3 tablespoons butter in a large nonstick skillet over medium heat.
+Melt 3 tablespoons of the butter in a large nonstick skillet over medium heat.
 Add the onions, thyme, bay leaf, sugar, 1 teaspoon salt and a few grinds of pepper.
 Cook, stirring occasionally, until the onions are soft and golden brown, 16 to 20 minutes.
-(If the onions begin to darken too quickly, reduce the heat to low, add 1 teaspoon water and use a wooden spoon to scrape up any brown bits that have formed on the bottom of the pan.)
+(If the onions begin to darken too quickly, reduce the heat to low, add 1 teaspoon water and use a wooden spoon to scrape up any browned bits that have formed on the bottom of the skillet.)

 Melt the remaining 3 tablespoons butter in the same skillet over medium heat.